We must believe in magick! Bella Litsa brings the Drasticism on debut full-length…

 Seems to us if there’s one thing we could all use right now it’d be a big hypodermic needle full of pharmaceutical-grade, undiluted magick as in “fish-scale” level purity (shoutout to Ghostface Killah!) stabbed thru our collective sternums, Uma Thurman-style, directly into the thoracic cavity thus jump starting our collective hearts battered of late by a spate of non-magical bummers like, um, war, rampant hate and cruelty, corruption and incompetence and masked men abducting and imprisoning people with impunity when not simply brutalizing them in the streets or worse like are you f***ing kidding me right now (!?) and whatever other things may be getting you down lately so thank goodness for Bella Litsa‘s new album…

-…and when we say magick we’re not just talkin’ about cheap parlor tricks either tho’ there’s nothing wrong with that, but rather real-deal magick ending in a double hard-consonant less about pulling rabbits out of hats (tho’ bunnies are totems of fertility) so much as occultist rituals expressly intended to bend one’s outer reality to one’s inner will thru the power of what’s sometimes called Thelemic Practice which even if first invented by Aleister Crowley doesn’t mean you gotta be a practicing Satanist to put it into practice (do what thou will!)…
+…and when we say magick we’re not just talkin’ about cheap parlor tricks either tho’ there’s nothing wrong with that, but rather real-deal magick ending in a double hard-consonant, less about pulling rabbits out of hats (tho’ bunnies are totems of fertility) so much as occultist rituals intended to bend one’s outer reality to one’s inner will thru the power of what’s called Thelemic Practice which even tho’ it was first invented by Aleister Crowley doesn’t mean you gotta be a practicing Satanist prone to dancing nude under the blood moon covered in pig’s blood to put it into practice (do what thou will!)…

-…tho’ it helps to have certain useful tools on hand for Thelemic Practice which some may associate with paganism or the dark arts more generally (but that’s their problem!) like yr basic magic(k) wand, dagger, or amulet plus don’t forget to bring a good spell-casting tome from home and to rent a room full of black candles (contact yr local Appalachian Granny Witch!) with black crows or why not even white-winged doves fluttering about just to set the proper mood and most of all charm bags, lots of charm bags stuffed full of curative herbs, natural oils ’n’ essences, energy-channeling crystals and of course curative powders, just make sure to stir ’em all up the proper direction so any alchemical powers manifest as intended…
+…tho’ it helps to have certain ritualistic tools on hand for Thelemic Practice which some associate with paganism or the dark arts more generally but again doesn’t mean you have to like yr basic wand, dagger, or amulet plus don’t forget to bring a good spell-casting tome from home and to rent a room full of black candles if possible with black crows or heck why not even white-winged doves fluttering about just to set the proper mood and most of all charm bags, lots of charm bags stuffed full of herbs, natural oils ’n’ essences, energy-channeling crystals and of course curative powders just make sure to stir the whole mixture up in the proper direction so its alchemical powers manifest as intended…

 photos lifted from Bella Litsa’s IG